srlasher/pdstools/How-to-export-and-use-the-ADM-Datamart.md

 There are three options to retrieve the data.
 We list them here in order of preference:

 1. From Pega 8.8 onwards, you can export all the datamart tables into a repository directly from [Prediction Studio](#export-from-prediction-studio).
+You will need an open ruleset in order to do this.

 2. From [Pega Dev Studio](#manual-dataset-export-from-dev-studio), export each of the tables via Datasets.
 Optionally [select only the models you are interested in](#selective-export-to-reduce-amount-of-data) to reduce the amount of data.